borgbase/vorta.borgbase.com/install/macos.md

 $ brew cask install vorta
 ```

-Even though Vorta comes with Borg built-in, using an official Borg installation is recommended:
+This will install Vorta and BorgBackup for you.
+If you also need the mount feature, install FUSE as well:
 ```
-$ brew install borgbackup
+$ brew cask install osxfuse
 ```

 ## Binary Install